 - TrekOhio: Overview of Hiking Trails in the Hocking Hills — Other places to hike while you are visiting the Hocking Hills.

-From US 33 – take OH-664 North, turn right onto Beach Camp Rd.
-Entrance to gravel parking area is on the right.
-There is no sign, but an address marker reading 7000.
-A kiosk and the trailhead are just beyond the parking area.
+The kiosk and trailhead are just beyond the parking area.
 Note, there (currently) are no working restrooms at the preserve.
 US-33 has rest areas (on either side of the road) just north of the OH-664 intersection.